madcitymultimedia/wpseo-woocommerce/README.md

 ### 14.7: March 22nd, 2022
 Enhancements:
-* Improve the Schema on checkout pages by removing the default `ReadAction` we used to add there.
+* Improves the Schema on checkout pages by removing the default `ReadAction` we used to add there.
-* Improve the Schema on product pages by replacing the default `ReadAction` with a `BuyAction`.
+* Improves the Schema on product pages by replacing the default `ReadAction` with a `BuyAction`.

+Other:
-* Adds a new filter `wpseo_schema_offer` filter that can be used to change the output of the offers attribute of the product schema.
+* Adds a new `wpseo_schema_offer` filter that can be used to change the output of the offers attribute of the product schema.
 Props to [Dekadinious](https://github.com/Dekadinious).

-Other:
 * Sets the minimum required Yoast SEO version to 18.4.
-* Sets minimum required WordPress version to 5.8.
+* Sets the minimum required WordPress version to 5.8.

 ### 14.6: January 25th, 2022